skonfig/extra/type/__nextcloud/man.rst

 installed.
 See the parameter description of `--version` for detailed information.
 The problem can be fixed by bumping the version value to at least the version that is currently installed or use the parameter `--install-only`.

-The type aborts if there is no webroot given as parameter and no could be detected by the type itself.
-Please set the webroot via `--webroot` or extend this type.

 It may abort if the data directory can not be moved correctly.
 Then, the nextcloud configuration is broken and must be resolved manually: Move the data